A stochastic Levenberg-Marquardt method using random models with complexity results: A Levenberg-Marquardt algorithm based on estimated values

 \subsection{Algorithmic framework based on estimates}

-In this work, we are interested in the case where $r$ and $J_r$ cannot be directly accessed, but noisy estimates are available.
-As a result, we will consider a variant of the Levenberg-Marquardt algorithm in which both the function and gradient values are approximated.

-Algorithm~\ref{alg:LM} presents a description of our method.
-At every iteration, estimates of the values of $f$ and its derivative at the current iterate are obtained, and serve to define a regularized Gauss-Newton model~\eqref{eq:LMmodelalgo}, where the regularization parameter is defined using a specific scaling formula: $\gamma_j = \mu_j \| \nabla m_j(x_j) \|$ where $\mu_j \ge 0$.
-The model $m_j$ is then approximately minimized, yielding a trial step $s_j$.
-The resulting new point is accepted only if the ratio $\rho_j$ between estimated decrease ($f$ is again estimated at the new trial point) and model decrease is sufficiently high.
+Our goal is to propose a method that applies to instances of~\eqref{eq:mainpb} for which neither $r$ nor $J$ can be accessed directly.
+Consequently, we consider a variant of the Levenberg-Marquardt algorithm, described in Algorithm~\ref{alg:LM}, in which both the function and gradient values are approximated.
+At every iteration, estimates of the values of $f$ and its derivative at the current iterate are computed, and used to compute a Gauss-Newton type model~\eqref{eq:LMmodelalgo}.
+A regularized version of this model is then approximately minimized, yielding a trial step $s_j$.
+New estimates of the objective at the current and trial point are computed: this new point is accepted if the ratio $\rho_j$ between the estimated function decrease and the model decrease is sufficiently large.